Sonny Angara: Tenure

-Angara was formerly acting chairman of the Committee on Labor, Employment and Human Resources.
+Angara acted as chairman of the Senate Committee on Labor, Employment and Human Resources.
 He sponsored RA 10691 or the amended Public Employment Service Office (PESO) Act, which aims to improve and strengthen PESOs' employment facilitation services to help more Filipinos land a job especially in rural areas and poorer municipalities, and RA 10706 or the Seafarers Protection Act, which protects Filipino seafarers from ambulance chasers, particularly lawyers, who charge excessive legal fees arising from accident, illness, or death of seafarers in the course of their service.